 - Repetition (a segment which gets repeated in a document)

-- In-context match (a segment, which matches a segment already stored in translation memory, including its context = its preceding and following segment or context key)
+- In-context match (a segment, which matches a segment already stored in the translation memory, including its context = its preceding and following segment or context key)

 - 100% match (a segment, which matches a segment already stored in translation memory)